MartinRoggon/Calculador-de-NIE/README.md

 I have designed a calculater that completes your Spanish NIE with the correct letter at the end using javascript

 This is a study for me to understand better the basic funtionality of javascript.
-Since I have not yet the knowledge to pair this with a proper form and input request, in order to use this program du the following:
+Since I have not yet the knowledge to pair this with a proper form and input request, in order to use this program do the following:

 Open the code and fill in row 17 with either your Spanish NIE (One letter followed by a 7 digit number) or DNI (An 8 digit number).
 Make sure that you fill in type string for NIE and type number for DNI.